Sishir-Stha/SikaiVerse_Api/README.md

 - Get endpoint is for the explore page and insert is for admin page
 - Need to add edit endpoint now
 - Also changed the response format for every endpoint including auth and course

+### 2025/12/15

+- Changed the project structure a little bit
+- Added the getDasboard endpoint which gives all the data for student dashboard